Old Clothes

 Old Clothes is a 1925 American silent drama film directed by Edward F. Cline and starring Jackie Coogan and Joan Crawford.
 It was a sequel to The Rag Man.
+Prints of this film reportedly exist.

 This was the first film in which Crawford was credited with her new name — Joan Crawford.
 She had been renamed by the studio, who deemed her birth name, Lucille LeSueur, as sounding unfit for a movie star.

 Plot

 Tim Kelly and Max Ginsberg have struck it rich by investing in copper stock.
 But when the stock takes a dive, they are compelled to go back into their former profession — junk dealers.
 They take in the destitute Mary Riley as a boarder and she hits it off so well with them that she winds up becoming a partner in their rag & junk company.
 Mary falls in love with a man named Nathan Burke, the son of wealthy parents.
 Nathan's mother, however, disapproves of Mary.
 Eventually it is revealed that Mrs. Burke came from a poor background herself, and her long-ago sweetheart was Max.
 After this discovery, she gives the couple her blessings.
 The copper stock soars in value once again, so Kelly and Ginsberg are back in the money.